Skip to Content

 “If the students know that you care about them and the newspaper, that’s the first thing you need because then the students will be right there with you,” Winter said.
 “Try to push the students as hard as you can to do the best work they can do.”

-Winter said he struggled to make his decision to step back from Mac but is ready to have more free time on his hands and watch the success of the newspaper from afar.
+Winter said he struggled to make his decision to step back from Mac but is ready to have more free time and watch the success of the newspaper from afar.

 With the range of stories published every year, many of the staff’s sources tend to be faculty members, whom Winter points out to be consistently willing to help out and share their thoughts, a group he will deeply miss.